pujamahtani/ClientToServer/README.md

-This is a java program based on socket programming where client and server can communicate with each other.
+DESCRIPTION

+This is a java application based on Socket Programming, where communication is established using the concept of 3 way handshaking.
+This 3-way handshaking is used so that both ends can initiate and negotiate separate TCP socket connections at the same time.
+The server acts as a middleware between the two clients.